RemoteToHome-io/wg-udp-relay/README.md

 **Critical:** Buffer tuning is required regardless of plan.
 An untuned $36 dedicated instance performs worse than a tuned $5 Nanode.

 ### Geographic Location
 Choose a VPS location between your travel destinations and home server for optimal routing performance.
+(More nuance to this coming soon via blog post.)

 ## Quick Start with Docker Compose